 Final year module

-This module provides students with the opportunity to develop a sophisticated understanding of theories of power and the philosophical, normative and methodological issues involved when analysing the distribution, sources, sites and relations of power in British society.
-It also offers students the opportunity to take a lead in investigating specific empirical instances of power in Britain which are of interest to them.
+Bertrand Russell argued that "the fundamental concept in social science is power, in the same sense in which energy is the fundamental concept in physics".
+This module provides you with the opportunity to develop a sophisticated understanding of different theories of power and to undertake analyses of the distribution, sources, sites and relations of power in British society.
+It also offers you the opportunity to take a lead in investigating specific instances of power in Britain in which you have a particular interest.

 By the end of the module the student should be able to:

 Demonstrate an in-depth understanding of the normative, meta-theoretical and methodological issues involved in analysing power;

 Be able to utilise their knowledge of these theories and associated issues to provide theoretically informed analyses of the distribution, sites, sources and relations of power in the UK;

 Present their research to their peers in a comprehensive and accessible manner.

 Term One: 1 x 2,000 word assessed work (35%)

 Term Three: 1 x 3,000 word assessed work (50%)